 The work selected for the show examines shape, pattern and texture within a monochrome palette.
 The shapes of the handmade objects are graphic and bold with expressive mark making.
 Compositions of objects are explored, and still lives created that could be displayed in any home.

-Artists include: Akiko Hirai, Astrid Keller, Bettina Dittlmann, Derek Wilson, Dr Tim Willey, Hyu Jin Jo, Kaori Tatebayashi, Nicola Tassie, Jochem de Wit, Silvia K, Theo Adamson and Akiko Hirai.
+Artists included: Akiko Hirai, Astrid Keller, Bettina Dittlmann, Derek Wilson, Dr Tim Willey, Hyu Jin Jo, Kaori Tatebayashi, Nicola Tassie, Jochem de Wit, Silvia K, Theo Adamson and Akiko Hirai.

 Sania also produced a series of paintings on canvas especially for the exhibition, to act as a backdrop for her still life compositions.